nualagr/readnreviewed/README.md

   * [Github](https://github.com/).
 Used as a respository for all previous versions of the build.
   * [Gitpod](https://www.gitpod.io/).
 This online IDE was used to build and develop the website.
   * [Heroku](https://www.heroku.com/).
 The cloud platform used to host the deployed site.
+  * [Infoheap](https://infoheap.com/python-lint-online/).
+Used to validate the Python app.py code.
   * [jQuery](https://jquery.com/).
 This JavaScript library was used to traverse the DOM and used for dynamic event handling.
+  * [Pep8online](http://pep8online.com/).
+Used to check the app.py file for PEP8 compliance.
   * [RandomKeyGen](https://randomkeygen.com/).
 Used to generate the Secret Key.
   * [Slack](code-institute-room.slack.com).
 Used during development and testing to find the solutions to problems enountered.
   * [Stack Overflow](https://stackoverflow.com/).
 Used to search for the answers to problems encountered during the development and testing of the website.